Spaciblo/spaciblo-core/README.md

 To access a Spaciblō space, you just need a web browser.
 If you want to run your own Spaciblō services on your own machines then you'll need to build spaciblo-core from source.

-Eventually, we'll offer binary distributions but for now we've made the build process pretty straight-forward people who are comfortable with a command line.
+Eventually we'll offer binary distributions, but for now we've made the build process pretty straight-forward for people who are comfortable with a command line.

 You'll need a Linux or OS X based environment that has [go](https://golang.org/) and PostgreSQL installed and in your PATH.
 The Spaciblō services can be run in a virtual machine, so if you're on Windows you can use [VirtualBox](https://www.virtualbox.org/) or some other VM to bring up a Linux based environment.
 Pretty much any modern distro will do.